 The following Amazon suggestions are affiliate links, which means that if you click through and buy, I will receive a small amount that goes towards the running of this website without costing you a penny extra.

 Thank you for your support!

-We love our Big Pancake vintage Ladybird book, and you can pick up your own copy on Amazon - I love the original illustrations but there is an 'updated' edition too.
-Other favourite pancake books are the classic Eric Carle's 'Pancakes, Pancakes!' and 'Mr Wolf's Pancakes by Jan Fearnley (a twist on traditional fairy tales).
-And finally the Interactive Cookbook is a fabulous bit of paper engineering that lets you 'cook' a pancake within the pages of the book with all sorts of clever bits to pull, twist and open.
+We love our Big Pancake vintage Ladybird book, and you can pick up your own copy on Amazon – I love the original illustrations but there is an ‘updated’ edition too.
+Other favourite pancake books are the classic Eric Carle’s ‘Pancakes, Pancakes!’ and ‘Mr Wolf’s Pancakes by Jan Fearnley (a twist on traditional fairy tales).
+And for the fiddly child, the Interactive Cookbook is a fabulous bit of paper engineering that lets you ‘cook’ a pancake within the pages of the book with all sorts of clever bits to pull, twist and open.

 More from Rhubarb and Wren

 Looking for more fun things to do with the kids?
 Check out some of my other posts!